Plan Your Trip to the Sacajawea Center in Salmon, Idaho

 Clark Canyon Reservoir near Dillon, Montana.
 Managed by the Bureau of Reclamation, it was at Camp Fortunate that the Lewis and Clark expedition met the Agai’dika Shoshone Tribe, and cached their canoes and a stash of supplies for the return trip.
 Sacajawea was reunited with her people here.

 National Park Service, Wisdom, Montana.
 About an hour and a half drive north of Salmon Idaho, the park is located along the Lewis and Clark National Trail.
-It is the historic site of the battle between the Nez Perce tribe led by Chief Joseph on their flight to escape to Canada and the United States Cavalry.
+It is the historic site of the battle between the Nez Perce tribe led by leaders Joseph, Looking Glass, White Bird, and others on their flight to escape to Canada.
 It was also one of the closet camas collecting sites for Sacajawea’s people, the Agai’dika Shoshone.